MollieS/todo_challenge/README.md

 * A user is able to edit items in the To Do list
 * A user can check items off the list
 * A user can filter items in the list by completed tasks or active tasks
+* A user can see a count of the items on the list

 ## Future Tasks

 * Refactor controller functions into services
 * DRY out tests
 * Add function to remove items
-* Add function to count items
 * Add persistence with a database
 * Add CSS & styling